onespacemedia/cms/docs/README.md

 ### Usage

 To add a Link to your site simply add a Page.
-If you have more than one content type you will be shown a page such as this:

-If you do not have any other page content types you will be taken straight to the add form.
-The form itself is very straightforward, simply add the Title for the page and a URL to redirect to.
+If you have more than one content type registered (i.e. anything other than that in the Links app itself) you will be asked to choose a page type, after which you choose 'Link'.
+If you do not have any other page content types you will be taken directly to the add form.
+The form itself is very straightforward; simply add the Title for the page and a URL to redirect to.

+## Helper models `cms.models`

+TODO.

+### `cms.models.OnlineBase`

+TODO.

+### `cms.models.SearchMetaBase`

+TODO.

+### `cms.models.PageBase`

+TODO.

 ## Moderation plugin